Homepage Logo

 Peak Oil Implications

 More information on Peak Oil can be found in my book 25 Things You Need to Know About the Future.
-A list of Peak Oil web references can be found here.
+The actions that we need to be taking in preparation for Peak Oil are also covered in depth in its sequel Seven Ways to Fix the World.

 Return to Future Challenges.